parth8454/Deep-Learning-FrameWork/README.md

 # Deep-Neural 🧠

 Welcome everyone!
-If you have ever looked at massive deep learning frameworks like PyTorch or TensorFlow and wondered what is actually happening inside that black box, you are in the right place.
+If you have ever looked at massive deep learning frameworks like PyTorch or TensorFlow and wondered what is actually happening inside that black box, you are in the right place

 ## What is in this repository?